IgniteUI/indigo-design-docfx/en/creating-an-artboard.md

       Through the overrides section you can choose from numerous presets compatible with Ignite UI for Angular and our code generation engine.

     - **🌆 ~** patterns pages
-       The components shape up meaningful patterns for productive application design.
+       The components shape up meaningful patterns for productive application design that can be found spread across the remaining pages.

 2. Open up the Sketch app on your Mac, click on the Sketch item from the Apple Menu, and select Preferences.